‘Furry person’ Wrinkles the pug needs your help (really money!)

 “Many of you may remember that this sweet boy came into rescue two years ago as a blind, diabetic/special needs guy.
 He was so sick that his mommy was going to have him put to sleep.
 That is when we stepped in.
 It was a tough road to get him regulated but he had some very, very good months, but now and then would wind back up in the hospital because of blood sugar issues and then later pancreatitis.”

 She continued: “Wrinkles latest setback is that he needs immediate gall bladder surgery.
 Our bill is already around $1500 for the days he has been there this week and the cost of surgery will be at least another $2500 with after care.
 (Post surgery costs have run an additional $500).

 “So, my dear friends, and supporters I am asking you to dig deep into your pockets and try to donate something to get Wrinkles the help he needs.
 Our funds are depleted so am praying hard that we will get enough to pay his bill.
 No amount is too small.”

 “Rinky” is all pug, sweet, loving and normally a real “chowhound,” but last Tuesday he had lost his voracious appetite and refused to eat.
 Perhaps to please Darla, he accepted some food by hand, but soon he was throwing up.

 That evening he was checked into the Intensive Care Unit at Neel Veterinary Hospital.

-Because Wrinkles is diabetic, his glucose was checked.
-It was ok, but his blood work numbers were “off the charts.”
-An ultrasound was performed by Dr. Tina Neel, who determined his need for an emergency gallbladder surgery, which was scheduled for the next day.
+Because Wrinkles is diabetic, his blood glucose level was checked.
+It was ok, but his other blood work numbers were “off the charts.”
+An ultrasound was performed by Dr. Tina Neel who determined his need for an emergency gallbladder surgery, which was scheduled for the next day.

 After a stressful wait (including frequent inquisitive texts from me) Darla was told the surgery, which was performed by Dr. Jeff Hicks, went really well.